basava1134/First-PR-Hacktoberfest/JavaScript/relaxer-app/README.md

 # Relaxer App

-A browser based relax breathing app with a visual pointer to tell you when to breathe in, hold and breathe out.
+A browser based ``` JavaScript ```  breathe relaxing app with a visual pointer to tell when to breathe in, hold and breathe out.

 <hr>